arsenal9971/MThesis/Chapters/list_chapters_content.md

   1. Continuous Shea.
   2. Shearlets as Frames.
-  3. Generalization of Shearlets to Alpha Particles.
+  3. Universal Shearlets and Alpha Particles.
   4. Linear Shearlets and its relation with ridgelets (proof that are parseval frames).
 	5. Image inpainting using Shearlets.
   5. Epipolar Plane Representation :with linear Shearlets.
 (0-particles)